GiuseppeGalilei/GiuseppeGalilei/README.md

 ## Hi there 👋
-I'm a Data Science and Engineering student from Italy.
+I'm Giuseppe!
+AI Software Engineer and MSc student in Data Science and Engineering.

 Visit my [website](https://giuseppegalilei.com) to find out more about me, projects I do and ideas I share.